Beginish Island: Geography

 Dominating the northern skyline is Doulus Head and Killelan mountain, with Valentia island to the south and Ballycarbery to the east.
 The north west of the island faces out to the Atlantic ocean and Dingle bay.
 Surrounding Beginish are other small islands, including Lamb Island to the north and Church Island to the east.
 Church Island is notable for having the remains of a monastic settlement with an oratory and hut, holy well and shrine.
 On the northern edge of the island is a series of columnar basalt cliffs which have a hexagonal shape formed in a similar manner to the famous Giant's Causeway.

-There are a small number of holiday homes on the island which are used seasonally.
-The island is used for sheep farming and some small scale forestry, and by tourists in the summer months who use the island's beaches for recreational purposes.
+The island is used for sheep farming and some small scale forestry.

 History

 The island has numerous archaeological sites.
 A Viking settlement was occupied between the 9th and 12th centuries, which consisted of a group of 8 houses, 15 cairns with a network of small fields enclosed by low stone walls and numerous middens.
-This site was excavated by archaeologist M. J. O'Kelly in the 1950s, with further analysis conducted by John Sheehan more recently.
+This site was excavated by archaeologist Michael J. O'Kelly in the 1950s, with further analysis conducted by John Sheehan more recently.

 The main dwelling currently visible was dated to the 11th century AD and is of Scandinavian-Irish origin.
 This circular building (6.75m in diameter) has a sunken floor 1.5 m below the surface with walls of dry masonry.
 It was originally covered with a thatched roof, the beams of which were held by holes in the wall.
 The 1.85 m long, 0.45 m wide and 0.1 m thick lintel is made of sandstone.
 A small cross and a rune inscription are carved into its surface, which says: "Verr erected this stone and Munulfr carved the runes".
 This lintel is now in the Cork Public Museum.

 Occupying the highest point on the western end of the island is a block hut known locally as "Pilots lookout".
-This which was used in the 19th and early 20th century to spot ships coming into Dingle bay which may have required piloting into Valentia harbour.
+This was used in the 19th and early 20th century to spot ships coming into Dingle Bay which may have required piloting into Valentia Harbour.

 Beginish Island is currently uninhabited.
 The last permanent residents were two elderly brothers who left the island in the 1990s.
 Beginish once hosted numerous families living from farming and fishing, most notably the O'Connell, Casey and McCrohan families.